sunnysar322/intro_to_cloud_iac/README.md

 Confrim you have both by running `terraform --version` and `aws --version`

+#### **If Using Cigna Account and saml2aws:**

+In order to use a cigna account you need the following setps as well:

+- Chnage Provider .tf
+- Change terraform commands
+- install saml2aws

-### Configuring your AWS profile
+### 2. Configuring your AWS profile

-Feel free to ignore this step if you have a account to use and either aws cli or saml2aws set up.
+Feel free to ignore this step if you have aws cli or saml2aws set up and have already logged in.

 ```sh
 aws configure --profile my-test-account